Author guidelines

 • Corresponding author.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.
 Please include the ORCID number.

-• Declaration of interest.
+• Conflict of interest statement.
 EJFB encourages to provide this information.
 If there are no interests to declare, please write: Declarations of interest: none.

 Main manuscript file